The award-winning Frederick Douglass Distinguished Scholars Program has emerged as one of the best living-learning communities in the country.

 Our mission is to elevate the intellectual curiosity, social responsibility, and success of enterprising students for postbaccalaureate education, impactful citizenship, and lifelong achievement.
 We bring together students of high potential and groom them for leadership in government, law, business, health, communications, education, and international service.

-Douglass Distinguished Scholars are dedicated to the betterment of the human condition and a lifetime of giving.
+Frederick Douglass Distinguished Scholars are dedicated to the betterment of the human condition and a lifetime of giving.

 The scholarship is only open to first-year students.
 Interested students who would like to be considered for the scholarship must complete the application by January 15.

+Undergraduate Admissions and the FDDS Faculty Advisory Committee will assess candidates based on their academic performance, leadership experience, and demonstrated commitment to positive social change.
 While we encourage applications from all ambitious, well-rounded students, the most competitive applicants will have a minimum:

 3.3 GPA (unweighted) or 3.5 GPA (weighted) and